-The hot air gravity distribution kit must be installed respecting the following:
+The duct system must be installed respecting the following:

 1. It is recommended to wear gloves to perform this procedure.
 Remove the plates closing up the 8" dia. holes on top of the fireplace.
 Then, cut and remove the insulation in order to obtain two 8" dia. openings.
 Then, remove the plates closing up the 8" dia. holes inside the fireplace.